tangmi/decors/README.md

 Decors also speeds up your development marginally by providing middleware that reloads your page in the browser as you make changes to it.

+You'll see your browser open a window pointed at `http://localhost:9000/` and you can start developing your app in `./app`!
+Whenever you want to make a non-local request, just prepend the url with `/_decors/`.

 ## How to run

 There's two ways of running decors.
 Go into the `./decors` directory and run `npm install`, then pick one: